Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

 Dismemberments: Perspectives in Forensic Anthropology and Legal Medicine is the only volume in the field to address the complexities of interpreting dismemberment trauma, the different tools used, and the sociocultural motives behind dismemberments.
 The book's goal is to provide the reader with a comprehensive assessment that covers all aspects of dismemberment, from means and motive, to toolmark and instrument identification, to disarticulation and re-association of body parts.
 Each chapter is written by internationally known, expert contributors from around the world.
 Users will find this to be is a great resource for those involved in the analysis of recovered human remains.

-- A comprehensive volume addressing trauma examination in the reconstruction of complex dismemberment cases
+- Presents a comprehensive volume on trauma examination and reconstruction in complex dismemberment cases

 - Includes contributions by world renowned specialists in forensic anthropology and legal medicine

-- Case studies are used throughout the volume
+- Provides case studies throughout the volume to aid with understanding

 Forensic Anthropologists, Forensic Pathologists, Medical Examiners and those working on medico-legal cases, such as lawyers, law enforcement and criminalists

 1. Criminal dismemberments: a discussion of their multi-disciplinary nature and guide to best practice